johann997/johann997/README.md

 ### To be made public...
 - Top 100 Healthy Foods and their price to 'goodness' ratio.
 - Analysis of gender distribution in a global venture capital firm.
-- App to determine a running route to maximise number of water fountain.
+- App to determine a running route to maximise number of water fountains.
 - Facebook marketplace web scrape and analysis to determine a product's fair price.

 ---